ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 The syntax for extension nodes is `[%extension_name payload]` where, again, the number of `%` determines the kind of extension node: `%` is for "inside nodes," such as expressions and patterns, and `%%` is for "toplevel nodes," such as structure/signature items or class fields.
-The payload is a structure node, that is, the parser accepts the same thing for a `.ml` file and as the payload of an extension node.
+The payload is a structure node; that is, the parser accepts the same thing for an `.ml` file as the payload of an extension node.
 See the [formal syntax](https://v2.ocaml.org/manual/extensionnodes.html).